-This chapter, and the AIHW's work in this field, attempt to provide statistics which inform people interested in disability, and those attempting to meet the challenges of this changing context.
-Ongoing improvements to national data, outlined in Section 5.2, are essential infrastructure for the overall system.
+The AIHW's work in this field attempts to provide statistics which inform people interested in disability, and those attempting to meet the challenges of this changing context.
+Ongoing improvements to national data are essential infrastructure for the overall system.
 Not least of these is the implementation of the ICF into more of the relevant data collections, to provide more consistent and 'joined up' data, so as to support 'whole person', whole-of-government policies.